-Fiscal policy and pricing of cigarettes is an integral component of comprehensive tobacco-control policy10,11 for reducing prevalence and encouraging cessation among adults, and as discussed in this section, is just as important for youth smoking prevention efforts.
+Fiscal policy and pricing of cigarettes is an integral component of comprehensive tobacco-control policy12,13 for reducing prevalence and encouraging cessation among adults, and as discussed in this section, is just as important for smoking prevention efforts geared towards young people.
 The effects of tax increases on consumption are discussed briefly in Section 5.22 and in detail in Chapter 13, Section 13.1.3.

 12. US Department of Health and Human Services.
-Reducing tobacco use: a report of the Surgeon General.
+Reducing tobacco use: A report of the Surgeon General.
 Atlanta, Georgia: US Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2000.
-Available from: http://www.cdc.gov/tobacco/sgr/sgr_2000/index.htm
+Available from: https://www.cdc.gov/tobacco/data_statistics/sgr/2000/index.htm.